dgerabagi/data-curation-environment/flattened_repo.md

 ### A19.
 DCE - Phase 1 - Double-Click & Quick-Remove Feature Plan
 - **Description:** Details the requirements for opening files by double-clicking them and quickly removing single files from the selection list via a mouse-over action.
 - **Tags:** feature plan, double-click, open file, quick remove, ux, phase 1

+### A20.
+DCE - Phase 1 - Advanced UX & Automation Plan
+- **Description:** Details plans for several UX enhancements, including auto-revealing the flattened file, showing selected counts in folder stats, and providing an option to auto-add new files to the selection.
+- **Tags:** feature plan, ux, automation, reveal, statistics, auto-add, phase 1

 ## II.
 Standalone Utilities & Guides